 3. Write Whimsically

-Conversely, when you use a style like the Janet — which, don’t get me wrong, is totally gorgeous — you do have to draw pencil guidelines.
-The pencil guidelines let you know how tall letters should be, provide you with a baseline, and keep everything looking orderly.
-While the guidelines are infinitely helpful, they are also rather time-consuming.
+Conversely, when you use a style like the Copperplate-inspired Janet — which, don’t get me wrong, is totally gorgeous — you do have to use guidelines.
+The guidelines let you know how tall letters should be, provide you with a baseline, and keep everything looking orderly.
+While the guidelines are infinitely helpful, they are also comparatively time-consuming to create.

-If you have a large batch of envelopes to address, then left-justification is most definitely something to consider!
-Regardless of which calligraphy style you decide to use, not having to center the text will save you a lot of time.
+If you have a large batch of envelopes to address, then left-justification is definitely something to consider!
+Regardless of which calligraphy style you decide to use, not having to center the text will save you quite a bit of time.

 While it’s not always possible — or even desirable — to speed up your calligraphy creation, it’s still nice to have a few tricks up your sleeve just in case!
 If you have any questions about any of these calligraphy shortcuts (or if you have your own to add), please let me know in the comments.
-Otherwise, thanks very much for reading, and have a wonderful day!
+Happy writing!